Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 * more likely to play in bigger group

 New Players
-* Not likely to stick to strategies seen in old software
+* Not likely to stick to strategies seen in old software / physical games
 * the probability of playing this rather than other games is higher

 ### 2.4 Operating Environment

 This game will run on laptops and desktops.
-The game will run on any operating system capable of running Java 1.8 or higher.
+The game will run on any x86 operating system capable of running Java 1.8 or higher.

 ### 2.5 Design and Implementation Constraints

 This software should run within the limit of 1GB of ram allocated to the program.
 The program runs on java therefore the hardware also needs to be capable of running java.
+The device needs to be capable of rendering openGL windows.
 More limits will become apparent as development progresses.

 ### 2.6 User Documentation

-A demonstration video showing how the game works and the features of the new piece.
-PDF guide to show basic functionality
+PDF guide to show basic functionality of the game as well as how to utilize new pieces added

 ### 2.7 Assumptions and Dependencies